jimjonesbr/oai_fdw/README.md

 ```
 ### [EXPLAIN and Diagnostics](#explain-and-diagnostics)

-The `oai_fdw` extension provides detailed diagnostics in PostgreSQL [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) output to help users understand which SQL clauses are pushed down to the remote SPARQL endpoint.
+The `oai_fdw` extension provides detailed diagnostics in PostgreSQL [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) output to help users understand which SQL clauses are pushed down to the remote OAI-PMH repository.

 The plan output includes FDW-specific lines for each Foreign Scan node:
 * `Foreign Server:` shows the foreign server related to the queried foreign table.
 * `Foreign Server URL`: shows the foreign server's URL.
-  `requestVerb`: shows the type of OAI request related to the foreign table.
+* `requestVerb`: shows the type of OAI request related to the foreign table.
 * `setSpec`: shows the set related to the foreign table.
 * `metadataPrefix`: shows the metadata format requested.
 * `from`: shows the lower bound for datestamp-based selective harvesting.
-* `until`: shows the upprer bound for datestamp-based selective harvesting.
+* `until`: shows the upper bound for datestamp-based selective harvesting.

 **Example:**
 ```sql